 I barely recognized my own voice then.

-I was in the bath, and so it reverberated, both hollow and full of anger at once.
+I was in the bath, and so it reverberated, both hollow and full of anger.

 I scared myself by how cold I sounded and worried I was losing my mind, as all these words came out of me, stories, and anecdotes all out of order.